mecid/mecid.github.io/_posts/2025-10-22-introducing-jujutsu-vcs-edit-workflow.md

 > jj new -A r -m “introducing user endpoint”

 As you can see, we use the *new* command with **-A** argument allowing us to create a change after particular change.
 We can also use **-B** to create before a change.
-And don’t worry about the state of your changes, jj automatically makes rebases and you are always in the fresh state.
+And don’t worry about the state of your changes, jj automatically makes rebases and you are always in a fresh state.

 The final piece of this workflow is the **absorb** command.
 Imagine that you almost finished the work on your feature then requirements changes and a new property on the user model appeared.
 This addition requires modifications in almost every change you have been working recently.